The easiest way to start up Kawa is to run the ‘kawa’ program.

 $ chmod +x /home/me/bin/scm-echo $ PATH=/home/me/bin:$PATH $ scm-env a b The command-line was: "/home/me/bin/scm-echo" "a" "b"

-The system kernel will automatically execute kawa
+The system kernel will automatically execute kawa, passing it the

 filename as an argument.

-Note that the full path-name of the kawa
+Note that the full path-name of the kawa interpreter

 must be hard-wired into the script.
 This means you may have to edit